stutigoswami/bengio-lm-analysis/README.md

   much time analysing why q is so lonely

 ## Main findings
-- Bengio argued that learned embeddings capture task-specific signal rather than general corpus statistics, and the outlier analysis directly confirms this. p and f are common in English generally but rare in names, and the model pushes them to the periphery. a
+- The paper argued that learned embeddings capture task-specific signal rather than general corpus statistics, and the outlier analysis directly confirms this. p and f are common in English generally but rare in names, and the model pushes them to the periphery. a